-When we burn fossil fuels (such as coal, oil, or natural gas) for energy, we release carbon dioxide into the atmosphere.
-As the carbon dioxide builds up, it acts like a blanket, trapping in heat that would otherwise escape.
-This "blanket effect" is warming the planet's atmosphere and the ocean.
-Sea level is rising because of glaciers and ice sheets melting into the ocean and because water expands in volume as it warms.
+Carbon dioxide in our atmosphere acts like a blanket, trapping in heat that would otherwise escape.
+When we burn fossil fuels (such as coal, oil, or natural gas) for energy, we're adding excess carbon dioxide which thickens this blanket, warming the planet's atmosphere and the ocean.
+Sea level is rising as glaciers and ice sheets melt into the ocean and because water expands in volume as it warms.
 Increases in global sea levels have been recorded by tide gauges since the late 1800s, and more recent observations have been collected by NASA satellites.

 King Tides photos help:

 Photos may be used in presentations, exhibitions, websites and publications on sea level rise impacts, coastal initiatives and climate action.
 Photos may also be used by government agencies for research and planning to assess where the coastline is most vulnerable, and by scientists to better predict future sea level rise.